-In Coehoorn new knowledge is being gathered on new forms of district regeneration within an urban environment.
+In Coehoorn area new knowledge is being gathered on new forms of district regeneration within an urban environment.
 ‘Filling’ vacant properties is a secondary objective here.
-The primary objective is to breathe new life into districts.
+The primary objective of our initiative is to breathe new life into districts.
 Residents should feel that they not only live in a district, but are also involved in shaping it – step by step.
 Coehoorn also demonstrates that a district in which a number of different urban functions strengthen each other is a more attractive urban environment.
 In a vibrant district life, work and recreation go hand in hand.

 Creative entrepreneurial climate

-Randstad and Ruhr regions
+Randstad and Nordrhein-Westfalen